mikkurogue/dagger/README.md

   - VSCode
 - git-purge alias

-Note: to use this, you MUST use the zsh terminal.
-It makes it easier to develop for if the whole team is using the same shell.
-Functionally zsh and bash are the same but zsh is slightly newer.

 A majority of these commands (should) work for Linux machines too, that use zsh.

 Only cli tool that is not recommended for Linux is `thefuck` as this seems to be either super slow or it doesnt work properly on the Linux kernel.